 - Incentives: Small perks, gift cards, or performance bonuses.

-When users clearly see the value in their actions, they’re more likely to change behavior and adopt your application, which aligns perfectly with the principles of value-driven product development.
+When users clearly see the value in their actions, they’re more likely to change behavior and adopt your application faster.

-Your app should offer repeatable user actions that make it easier, faster, more enjoyable, or more rewarding.
-For us, that means designing for stickiness.
-Examples include:
+Your app should offer repeatable actions that make it easier, faster, more enjoyable, and/or more rewarding for users.
+Examples of this include:

 - Easily generating and submitting reports – no need for formatting or performing a ton of clicks.